 The sample is sent to a lab.
 Samples of the fluid are placed on dishes of growth media to see if bacteria grow.
 It can take a few days to several weeks to get the test results.

 You will be asked not to eat or drink anything for several hours before the test.
 You may have a chest x-ray or ultrasound before the test to identify the area of fluid collection.

 How the Test will Feel

 You will feel some pressure and discomfort when the needle is inserted into the chest and the fluid is removed.
 Your provider should be able to give you pain medicine so that the procedure does not hurt very much.

-A normal result means no infectious organisms are found in the fluid sample.
+A normal result means no bacteria or fungi are found in the fluid sample.

 What Abnormal Results Mean

 Abnormal results may be due to an infection of the pericardium.
 The specific organism causing the infection may be identified.
 More tests may be needed to determine the most effective treatments.

 Complications are rare but include: